Browsing through your website, your works seem to show a big family. Who are the people you portray?

 Last year, in January 2020, you exhibited with Bode Projects in Cape Town, South Africa.
 Though your work had been widely shown throughout the U.S., this was your first exhibiting experience abroad.
 How did this influence your practice and artistic approach?

 It made me think a little more globally.
 I usually deal with textual paragraphs in my work, which not everyone will be able to read.
-Exhibiting in Cape Town turned that down, and lead to a more universal approach of telling the story.
+Exhibiting in Cape Town turned that down, it lead to a more universal approach of telling the story.
 My work now has less typography in it, and I am not leaning as heavily on my words as on my visuals.
 It also changed some technical aspects; I nearly exclusively paint on canvas now instead of panel.
 It is easier to role a work and ship it.
 So Cape Town has effected both my practice and approach.

 In general, what is your relation to art fairs?
 What are the core benefits for you as an artist?